FelipeSaenzMarketing/SEO_Redirect_Tool/README.md

 # 🔁 SEO Redirect Tool

-This APP automatically generates redirect suggestions between old and new URLs based on textual similarity.
+This App automatically generates redirect suggestions between old and new URLs based on textual similarity.

 ---